 Supplier Name for Fees: This is a list of all supplier contacts from your ledger.
 Please choose one use as the contact for the settlement fee.
 If the desired contact is not listed you may need to create them in Xero and add a bill against them to trigger them as a supplier (rather than a customer).

 Calculate batch total per line: If this option is checked then uCollect will round the % commission to 2 decimal places on each line before adding them up.
-If this option is unchecked then uCollect will only round the total to d decimal points.
+If this option is unchecked then uCollect will only round the total to 2 decimal points.
 If you find that your settlement fee is often out by a few cents then change this setting.

 Make available as a Pay Now option

 This option allows your customer to click on a link in the invoice email or PDF sent from Xero and then pay the invoice, multiple and even sign up for automatic charging using your uCollect payment gateways.
+If you want to send invitations from uCollect then you also need to activate this option (even if you don’t intend to use Pay Now from invoices).

 Make available as a Pay Now option: check this box to enable the Pay Now feature.
 This check box is only available if the Pay Now feature is available for this gateway type (so you won’t see it on all gateways).